 Sarah: I think this is a really exciting time to be active in transgender equality.
 The last decade has seen the solidification of an effective mainstream movement for transgender equality.
 In that time, you’ve seen organizations like the National Center for Transgender Equality and the National Gay and Lesbian Task Force doing amazing work for transgender people from Washington and state transgender and LGBT equality organizations matching those efforts in the individual cities and states.

-There is no doubt that the transgender community isn’t in the same place as the push for gay rights, but we aren’t too far behind.
+Sarah: There is no doubt that the transgender community isn’t in the same place as the push for gay rights, but we aren’t too far behind.
 It is my hope and belief that within the next decade we will be where the gay rights movement is now.
 It’s heartening to see organizations like the Human Rights Campaign, which was indispensable to our bill in Delaware, taking on a more active role in transgender equality.

-bill signing with Governor Markell on the left.
+Speaking at the Gender Identity Nondiscrimination Act bill signing with Governor Markell on the left. |

-Monika: You were following quite closely the US last presidential campaign.
-Was there any difference in the way the Republicans and Democrats addressed the needs and rights of the transgender community?
+Monika: You closely followed the last U.S. presidential campaign.
+How did the Republicans and Democrats differ in addressing the needs and rights of the transgender community?
+Is there any difference?

 Sarah: A huge difference.
 Barack Obama went around the country speaking against discrimination based on “who you are or who you love.”
 That statement was a direct reference to the entire LGBT community and is helping to change attitudes.